shitana/AWS-CSA-Associate/README.md

   - Automate installation of stack (DB, LB and EC)
   - MAnaged Services : Puppet / Chef
   - management configuration tool

+# Section 4 : Monitoring, Logging and remediation

+## CloudWatch Dashboards

+- Default metrics are included to any EC2 instance : CPU, Network, disk and status check
+- Collecting any system level metrics or any other logs we have to install CloudWatch agent on instances
+- Default interval is 5 Min it can be reduced to 1 sec if needed (Extra charge)

+> Exam tips: CloudWatch Dashboards : a Custom View, Multi-Region , Should be saved

+## CloudWatch Logs

+- Centralized logs : Application, Services and system logs
+- View, Search and Filter
+- Notifications based on alert configuration

+### Terminology

+- Log Events : message & time stamp
+- Log Stream : sequence of log events
+- Log Group : contains log streams (used to manage retention, access, ... to many log streams)